 Enhance your technical knowledge while you advance your career.

-Summer 2021 courses in Data Science and Machine Learning will include a discussion of ethical issues in tech, a session with CU’s NSF-funded AI Institute for Student-AI Teaming, and opportunities to interact with leaders from CU Boulder and the Boulder area tech community.
+Summer 2022 courses in Applications of Machine Learning in Data Science and Software-Defined Networking (SDN) will include business case studies, discussions on method selection, and opportunities to interact with leaders from CU Boulder and the Boulder area tech community.

 Who Should Attend?

-Managers of tech groups – from any industry – seeking a greater understanding of contemporary technical methods and their application.
+Managers of tech groups or tech products – from any industry – seeking a greater understanding of contemporary and future technical methods and their application.

 Tech professionals or others interested in keeping up with the latest developments.